andreshdz1/AlgorithmsAndML/README.md

-# welcome to this repository
-to whoever read this, this space is just to access my work in algorithm research
+# What is this?
+---
+this Repo is a conjunction of my School work and self studied Algorithms from Optimization, Algorithm demeanour and Machine Learning Development